Prime-to-$p$ \'etale fundamental groups of punctured projective lines over strictly Henselian fields: Introduction

 \subsection{Outline of the paper}

-In \S\ref{sec2}, we will use purely topological constructions and arguments to explicitly describe the action $\rho_{\tp}$ (Theorem \ref{thm main topological}).
-The whole of \S\ref{sec3} is dedicated to a proof of Theorem \ref{thm comparison}.
-In \S\ref{sec4}, we will construct a specific basis of $\pi_{1}(\mathcal{F}_{z_{0}}, \infty_{z_0})$ for which we can describe the action of $\rho_{\tp}$ explicitly.
-Then we give some basic examples of how one can combine Theorem \ref{thm comparison} with the explicit formulas given in \S\ref{sec4.1} to give explicit generators and relations of the prime-to-$p$ \'etale fundamental groups of $\mathbb{P}^1_K$ minus $K$-rational branch points.
-Our formulas will also be used to prove (Corollary \ref{prop field of def}) that the degree over $K$ of the field of moduli, together with its group action, of any prime-to-$p$ Galois cover of $\proj_{\bar K}^1\smallsetminus\{\alpha_1,...,\alpha_d\}$, divides the exponent of $G$ modulo its center.
+In \S\ref{sec2}, we will use purely topological constructions and arguments to describe the action $\rho_{\tp}$ in terms of Dehn twists (Theorem \ref{thm main topological}).
+In \S\ref{sec3}, we will construct a specific basis of $\pi_{1}(\mathcal{F}_{z_{0}}, \infty_{z_0})$ for which we can describe the action of $\rho_{\tp}$ explicitly.
+Then we give some basic examples of how one can combine Theorem \ref{thm comparison} with the explicit formulas given in \S\ref{sec3.1} to give explicit generators and relations of the prime-to-$p$ \'etale fundamental groups of $\mathbb{P}^1_K$ minus $K$-rational branch points.
+Our formulas will also be used to prove (Corollary \ref{prop field of def}) that the degree over $K$ of the field of moduli of any prime-to-$p$ $G$-Galois cover of $\proj_{\bar K}^1\smallsetminus\{\alpha_1,...,\alpha_d\}$ (together with an action of $G$) divides the exponent of $G$ modulo its center.
+Finally, the whole of \S\ref{sec4} is dedicated to a proof of Theorem \ref{thm comparison}.